World Food Prize Michigan Youth Institute an opportunity for teens to tackle world hunger

 As millions across the globe deal with food insecurity, the World Food Prize Michigan Youth Institute (WFP MIYI) offers young people an opportunity to be part of the solution.
-The second annual event, to be held May 12, seeks to inspire and prepare the next generation of global leaders to end world hunger.
+The third annual event, to be held May 11, seeks to inspire and prepare the next generation of global leaders to end world hunger.

-“I learned so much from this institute about how other countries are dealing with different developmental situations and that there are many options to go about solving them,” said Emily Kurburski, a participant in last year’s WFP MIYI.
+“I learned so much from this institute about how other countries are dealing with different developmental situations and that there are many options to go about solving them,” said Emily Kurburski, a participant in the 2015 WFP MIYI.
 “I now know that I can make a difference by doing something locally that could have an impact globally.”

-To participate, youth should be in grades 8-12 and register by the April 8 deadline.
-As part of the application process, youth are asked to prepare a two- to five-page research paper about a global hunger and poverty issue.
+To participate, youth should be in grades 8-12 and register by deadline of March 31.
+As part of the application process, youth are asked to prepare a two- to five-page research paper about a global issue concerning hunger and poverty.
 At the event, youth present and discuss their papers with other attendees and research and industry experts.
 They also participate in interactive activities on the MSU campus to explore research and other current work that seeks to address global food challenges and engage with area experts to discuss solutions to global hunger and poverty.